Okopy, Ternopil Oblast: History

 After the Partitions of Poland in 1772, the village and the ruins of the stronghold became the easternmost point of Austrian Galicia.
 The nearby town was abandoned, and the inhabitants of the village moved inside the fortress walls.
 Most of the houses that were built were made from the stones that had been used to construct the earlier defensive walls.
 The remaining parts of the stronghold (both gates, one of the forts, the ruins of the Holy Trinity church and parts of the walls) were partially restored in 1905 by count Mieczysław Dunin-Borkowski.

 After the Polish-Bolshevik War of 1920, the site was made part of Poland, in the Tarnopol Voivodship, near the Polish border with the Soviet Union and Romania.
 The 14th battalion of the Border Defence Corps were stationed there.
 In the interbellum, the village was known for its wineries and peach orchards.
 It became a holidays center for the inhabitants of the nearby cities of Ternopil, and Lviv.

 After the World War II, the site was annexed by the Soviet Union.
 The village was renamed "Okopy" and was turned into a Kolkhoz, and soon totally depopulated, as a result of the forced migration of Poles to Siberia.

 The ruins of the stronghold can be found in the western part of the village.

 The name of the fortress was popularized in Poland by Zygmunt Krasiński's usage of it in his drama Nie-Boska komedia (The Un-divine Comedy,1835).

 Until 18 July 2020, Okopy belonged to Borshchiv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Borshchiv Raion was merged into Chortkiv Raion.

+Legend

+Not far from Okopy, on the Dniester River, lies the well-known village of Ataky.
+The names of the two villages have an amusing double meaning in Ukrainian: Okopy literally means “trenches,” while Ataky means “attacks.”
+Their close proximity gave rise, as early as the First World War, to a local saying about a soldier who: